Aggrego/Core/README.md

 ### Aggrego

-This library is domain of collection data in lazy way.
+This is main domain over this project.
+Represent global logic of lazy create resources.
 This is my small Proof of concept.

 ## Versioning